per-quarto-templates/revtex/README.md

 # PER-QT/REVTeX

 This is a [Quarto extension] to facilitate the creation of journal articles that use the [REVTeX macro package].
+You can see [the PERC 2023 poster about it here].

 How to try out the demo: